pcrain/GungeonCraft/readme.md

 	+ 30 new passive items
 	+ 14 new active items
 - Lore for all new guns and items
-- Two New Shops
-	+ Companion Shop: sells 3 random unlocked companions (including modded) at half price.
-Guaranteed to spawn on the first floor each run.
+- Companion Shop: sells 3 random unlocked companions at a 30% discount.
+Guaranteed to spawn on the first floor each run
-	+ Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
-Guaranteed to spawn on the second or third floor each run.
+- Bartering Shop: trades 3 random D-A tier items for any higher-tiered item.
+Guaranteed to spawn on the second or third floor each run
-- Hecked Mode!
-Randomize enemies' guns for a truly hecked playing experience.
+- Hecked Mode: randomize enemies' guns for a truly hecked playing experience
 - A new boss!
 - Vanilla bugfixes
 - You can pet Junior \o/